 Last year, I read 67 books.
 This year, I read 48.
 Part of this drop is due to reading too much about the deterioration of America in the news.
 The other reason is because I was dealing with family health issues and death, and was reading slower.

-As I did in 2016, I picked the Top 10 books that I especially enjoyed and/or changed me for the better.
-These books are in BOLD and are hyperlinked.
-While I recommend many of the books I read this year, these Top 10 hold a special place in my heart.
+Inspired by what I did in 2016, I again picked the top books (this time I was able to get it down to ten!) that I especially enjoyed and/or changed me for the better.
+These books are in bold and are hyperlinked.
+While I enjoyed many of the books I read this year, these Top 10 hold a special place in my heart, and I highly recommend them.

 - Maman’s Homesick Pie: A Persian Heart in an American Kitchen by Donia Bijan